utdemir/compromise/README.md

 - Write code with verification in mind.
 - While writing code - we can leave "gaps" (using the `slop` macro).
 - This library rewrites the `#[slop]` annotated functions to call functions under a `zz_slop` directory.
+    - (This is a small part of the workflow - you don't have to use this library.
+It's more of a demonstration.)
 - Prompt/configure your agent to _only_ edit files under `zz_slop`.
 - Do not (directly) use `zz_slop` functions - it's only purpose is to get `#[slop]` annotated functions to compile.
 - Review the human-written code & specs in detail, don't pay _too much_ attention to the `zz_slop` implementations.